catchbb14/eventz/README.md

 3. Do a `git pull` to get the latest copy of master

-4. Create your new branch to code your story, `git checkout -b <branchname>`
+4. Create your new branch to code your story, `git checkout -b <branchname>` (Title your branch name the title of the story you're working on, replace spaces with -)

 5. Now you're on your own branch.
 Type `git branch` to see you're on your new branch.